Big Time (Peter Gabriel song): In popular culture

 "Big Time" was used in 2006 by WWE as the main theme for WrestleMania 22.

 It is featured in the intro of the documentary film Inside Job (2010).

 The B-side, "Curtains", was not released in digital format until 2004, when the "Broad mix" of the song was featured in the videogame Myst IV: Revelation, to which Gabriel also lent his voice as an actor.

+The song was featured in the 2014 animated comedy film Postman Pat: The Movie.

+The song was featured in an episode of the American coming-of-age sitcom Young Sheldon.